ScottTunstall/BinViewer/README.md

 When you run the app simply "File | Open" the ROM file you think has character/sprite data in it, then find the correct offset, select bytes per row (1 byte = 8 pixels width) and how many rows tall the pixel data is.
 This is trial and error at the moment.

-You can zoom in or out with CTRL+numpad plus/minus
+You can zoom in or out with CTRL+numpad plus/minus, or input zoom factor into the zoom up/down control directly.

+When the offset control is in focus, you can use Page Up/Down to page faster through memory.

 Feel free to clone, fork, create a pull request.
 If you do adapt this though, please give me credit.